Oren Koules: Film career and sports

+Koules signed a multi-picture deal with Paramount Pictures through Twisted Pictures in 2024.
+The first film, Trust, began production by both Oren and Miles in 2024.
+The film was released in August 2025.
+In 2025, Koules also sold his rights to the Saw franchise and its library to Blumhouse Productions.

 Personal life

 Koules married talent agent Risa Shapiro in 1994.
-They had one son, Miles, in that same year.
-Miles Koules is currently a professional ice hockey player, playing for the Cleveland Monsters of the AHL (Columbus Blue Jackets).
+Their son Miles played professional ice hockey for numerous years.
 Koules and Shapiro separated in 2005 and eventually divorced in 2007.
 In 2008, Koules married Shereen Arazm, a businesswoman and restaurateur.
 They met by happenstance on a flight from Toronto, where Arazm is originally from, to Los Angeles where Koules was filming Saw II.
 The pair have two daughters together, Sam and Neve.

 Filmography

 He was a producer in all films unless otherwise noted.